 However, things changed after Snowden disclosed the unethical practices of the NSA.
 This led people to reconsider their digital safety and pay more attention to the surveillance being done on them by their own government.

 As awareness spread, people started realizing the importance of encryption.
 Though the surveillance problem is still huge and absolutely unethical, encryption presents a way for Aussies to end the scrutiny of their data, once and for all.

 Major governments from around the world are following the footsteps of the US (Broadband Privacy Rules) and Australia (Data Retention law), and are passing laws that authorize ISPs to monitor the online communications of their users.
 Internet Service Providers are required to store the metadata of Australians for a minimum of 2 years.

-This metadata is then accessed by Australian authorities to check if a user in involved in any sort of illegal activities.
+This metadata is then accessed by Australian authorities to check if a user is involved in any sort of illegal activity.
 It can also be accessed by ISP companies so they can sell your data to marketing agencies or any organization willing to spend huge sums of Australian dollars to acquire user data.

-If in case the servers storing your data (if not your computers themselves) are hacked by cybercriminals, this puts you in all the more danger.
+If in case the servers storing your data (if not your computers themselves) are hacked by cybercriminals, this puts you in all the more dangerous.
 Internet Service Providers obviously do not employ the best security technologies to remain 100% safe from hackers.
-Hackers will always try to disrupt any security in place, and try to access the stored metadata, which is literally worth trillions of dollars.
+Hackers will always try to disrupt any security in place and try to access the stored metadata, which is literally worth trillions of dollars.

 What is encryption?

 Thankfully, there are technologies available that can easily end the joint threat of surveillance and hacking.
 These technologies make use of encryption to protect our data.